ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<TODO>>
 - <<TODO>>
 - Use `code` blocks to prevent Markdown from falsy rendering LaTeX _(@stefnotch)_, _(@janldeboer)_
+- Add description how to use restyled when pushed incorrect formatted code _(Richard Stöckl @Eiskasten)_
 - <<TODO>>
 - Fix broken links in use cases for KDB after files were renamed. _(Florian Lindner @flo91)_
 - <<TODO>>